Orpius/SDK/docs/UserGuide/index.md

 * **Owner** – Able to delete the organization or assign administrator privileges.
   Able to manage language models.

-## Installing the Client Application
+## Installing the Orpius Console

 The Orpius Console is a lightweight desktop application that connects directly to the Orpius infrastructure.

-To get started, you'll receive a message from us containing:
+To get started, you will receive a message from us containing:

 1. A link to download the **Orpius Console**.
 2. The Orpius Server URL.
-3. Your Access Key (System owners only).
+3. Your Access Key (system owners only).

 Follow these steps: